CertiKProject/zkwasm-fv/README.md

 # Verification of zkWasm in Coq

 This repository previews a Coq development to formally verify the [zkWasm](https://github.com/DelphinusLab/zkWasm) zkVM.
-For more information about this project, also see our blog posts [Advanced Formal Verification of Zero Knowledge Proof Blockchains](https://www.certik.com/resources/blog/advanced-formal-verification-of-zero-knowledge-proof-blockchains), [Verifying a ZK Instruction](https://www.certik.com/resources/blog/advanced-formal-verification-of-zkp-verifying-a-zk-instruction), and [A Tale of Two Bugs](https://www.certik.com/resources/blog/advanced-formal-verification-of-zkp-a-tale-of-two-zk-bugs).
+For more information about this project, also see our blog posts [Advanced Formal Verification of Zero Knowledge Proof Blockchains](https://www.certik.com/resources/blog/advanced-formal-verification-of-zero-knowledge-proof-blockchains), [Verifying a ZK Instruction](https://www.certik.com/resources/blog/advanced-formal-verification-of-zkp-verifying-a-zk-instruction), [A Tale of Two Bugs](https://www.certik.com/resources/blog/advanced-formal-verification-of-zkp-a-tale-of-two-zk-bugs), and [How ZK Memory Was Proven](https://www.certik.com/resources/blog/advanced-formal-verification-of-zkp-how-zk-memory-was-proven).

 ## Compiling the code